 Many hardware and home improvement retailers were deemed essential in 2020 and permitted to continue modified in-store operations.
 Still, they adapted to ensure they met the safety needs and comfort levels of both employees and customers, with many expanding their eCommerce presence and offering curbside pickup or local delivery.

 Among online hardware and home improvement retailers, 2020 showed a 12% increase in conversions from organic traffic compared to 2019.

 Data from the Joint Center for Housing Studies at Harvard University found that 34% of homeowners under 34 are likely to tackle DIY home improvement projects, compared to only 18% of 45-54-year-olds.
-In addition, while younger homeowners take on a larger share of DIY projects, research shows that these tend to be simple, discretionary tasks such as lawn maintenance and decorating, while older homeowners tend to invest in larger, less DIY-able endeavors such as roofing, window, and siding replacement.
+In addition, while younger homeowners take on a larger share of DIY projects, research shows that these tend to be simple, discretionary tasks such as lawn maintenance and decorating.
+In comparison, older homeowners tend to invest in larger, less DIY-able endeavors such as roofing, window, and siding replacement.

-To stay competitive in a rapidly shifting marketplace, hardware retailers need to pair sound data and market research with a robust and adaptive digital marketing strategy.
-While independent local hardware retailers may not have the in-house data analysts or marketing teams of big-box retailers, they can stay competitive by listening to the market, monitoring trends, and executing strategies to capitalize on them.
+To stay competitive in a rapidly shifting marketplace, hardware retailers must pair sound data and market research with a robust and adaptive digital marketing strategy.
+While independent local hardware retailers may not have big-box retailers’ in-house data analysts or marketing teams, they can stay competitive by listening to the market, monitoring trends, and executing strategies to capitalize on them.

 If you’re interested in learning how a digital marketing agency can help you adapt to the changing landscape of hardware retailing, we’d love to help!
 Mountain Mojo Group is a digital marketing agency in Flagstaff, Arizona, specializing in research-driven strategy and execution to help our clients take their businesses to the next level.
 You can learn more about what we do and how we can help by reading our blog, sending us a message, or calling to talk to one of our creative experts today!